 - Lengthens Lashes – Mascara forms a coating over the lashes, pulling them to their maximum length and keeping them that way once it dries.

 - Finishing Touch to Eye Makeup – A coat of mascara after applying eyeshadow and eyeliner makes your eyes stand out.
 Mascara is the perfect finishing touch, not just for your eye makeup but also for the rest of the face.
+Looking for some fun and fresh ways to apply eyeliner?
+Check out Nomad Moda for some inspiration!

 The Problem with Conventional Mascara